containers/crun-vm/README.md

 [fedora@ibm-p8-kvm-07-guest-07 ~]$
 ```

+If the VM supports Ignition instead, you can use this method to `ssh` into it as
+user `core`.

 The `fedora` argument to podman-exec above, which would typically correspond to
 the command to be executed, determines instead the name of the user to `ssh`
 into the guest as.
 A command can optionally be specified with further arguments.